You can download the pdf version of this article here

 Voice Collective a project based at Camden Mind, young peoples’ hearing voices project for 12-17 year olds, parents and carers http://www.voicecollective.co.uk Contact Rachel Waddingham, the coordinator at [email protected]

 There are many high quality publications on the issue of recovery, hearing voices and other associated topics, in this section you can find the books, articles, online resources and DVD’s that we would recommend to you.
-Many of them are for sale via our website at www.workingtorecovery.co.uk
+Many of them are for sale via the website at www.workingtorecovery.co.uk

 Working with Voices – Victim to Victor 2nd Edition by Ron Coleman & Mike Smith P&P Press Limited, 2004